 I’ve found a simple workflow to master color in my user interface design that I’d like to share with you.
-Hopefully, it’ll help streamline your process for selecting effective and balanced color palettes.
+Hopefully, it’ll help streamline your process for selecting effective and balanced color palettes for website design and beyond.
 Let’s get started!

 Palette outline: The 60-30-10 ratio